- Living, working or travelling in rural and remote areas of South Australia means that may be harder for you to access some health services.

 Mental health and wellbeing

 If you need support, country mental health services are available in some areas.
-They also operate a 24-hour consultation and emergency triage service (13 14 65).
+They also operate a 24-hour consultation and emergency triage service (call 13 14 65).
 The Child and Adolescent Mental Health Service (CAMHS) provide a free service across South Australia.
 This is available to children and young people up to 18 years of age (16 years of age in some areas) as well as during pregnancy and after giving birth.

-- In a medical emergency, immediately dial triple zero (000), and ask for an ambulance.
+In a medical emergency, immediately dial triple zero (000), and ask for an ambulance.

 Click the below links to find health services in rural and/or remote South Australia: